These no-butter chocolate chip cookies use oil instead of butter, have crisp edges, chewy centers, and melty pockets of chocolate chips.

 Freezing

-For unbaked cookie dough, shape it into balls and place them on a baking sheet.
-Freeze until solid, then transfer to a freezer bag.
+Scoop the cookie dough into balls and place them on a baking sheet.
+Freeze until firm, then transfer to a freezer bag or container.
+Freeze for up to 2 months.

 Substitutions